StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_pages/reddit.md

 ---
 ## SDF Reddit community

-The reddit is a good place to have discussions about bounties, projects, and articles.
+The SDF reddit is a good place to have discussions about bounties, projects, and articles.

 Reddit is better for complicated discussions that take place across a long period of time.
 If you want a quicker response, it is best to use [Discord](/discord/) for communication.